How to Cut Fabric with Cricut

-What cricut cuts fabric?
+What Cricut cuts fabric?

-Can the cricut explore air 2 cut fabric?
+Can the Cricut explore air 2 cut fabric?

 The short answer is YES.
 The EA2 can cut fabric.
 To cut fabric with the EA2 you should use a Fabric Grip Mat and a Bonded Fabric Blade.
 Another of my favorite tools that I highly recommend is the brayer.
 This helps you to get the fabric to lie flat and remove wrinkles.

-How do you bond fabric with cricut?
+How do you bond fabric with Cricut?

 There are several options for creating bonded fabric with the Cricut.

-First you can purchase bonded fabric directly from the Cricut site, HERE.
+First you can purchase bonded fabric directly from Cricut, HERE.
 Cricut calls it Fusible Fabric, this just means that it is ready to fuse to your project once it is cut.
 The great thing about the fusible fabric from Cricut is that it is already sized to fit directly onto the fabric mat.
 So if you are feeling truly lazy (like I often am) the fusible fabric is a good option because it is already bonded and it is the right size.